mmillar-bolis/MDunmeris/documents/quintessence/info/codex/index-avowalments.md

 <b>&sup2;&sup2;</b>Outside the wheel is the void, bereft of anything.
 It cannot be named.
 If it has more aspects than stasis and change, they are outside of true language.
 <b>&sup2;&sup3;</b>Inside of the Wheel is the Aurbis.
 As the process of subcreation continued, both Anu and Padomay awakened.
 For to see your antithesis is to finally awaken.
-<b>&sup2;&#8308;</b>Each gave birth to their souls, Auri-El and Sithis, and these souls regarded the Aurbis each in their own part, and from this came the et'Ada, the original patterns.
+<b>&sup2;&#8308;</b>Each gave birth to their souls, Anui-El and Sithis, and these souls regarded the Aurbis each in their own part, and from this came the et'Ada, the original patterns.
 These et'Ada eventually congealed.

-<b>&sup2;&#8309;</b>Anu's firstborn, for he mostly desired order, was time, anon Akatosh.
+<b>&sup2;&#8309;</b>Anu's firstborn, for he mostly desired order, was time, anon Auri-El.
 Padomay's firstborn went wandering from the start, changing as he went, and wanted no name but was branded with Lorkhan
 <b>&sup2;&#8310;</b>As time allowed more and more patterns to individualize, Lorkhan watched the Aurbis shape itself and grew equally delighted and tired with each new shaping.
 <b>&sup2;&#8311;</b>As the gods and demons of the Aurbis erupted, the get of Padomay tried to leave it all behind for he wanted all of it and none of it all at once.
 It was then that he came to the border of the Aurbis.